mkierzenka/SWDevProj/README.md

 * Sorer code- merge Types enum and our col type enum

 * Changing Sorer/reading in file to go bottom up instead of top down (create the blocks then add those to arrays)

+* doc.md: Add return type to the methods outlined.

+* doc.md: Change the field names listed here to be what the fields are actually called